jangroth/aws-certification-notes/solutions-architect-professional.md

 ##### Register on-premises instances
 * Configure each on-premises instance, register it with CodeDeploy, and then tag it.
 * Need to install CodeDeploy agent, obviously
-* On-prem instances cannot blue/green, as CodeDeploy cannot create new infrastructure
+* On-premises instances cannot blue/green, as CodeDeploy cannot create new infrastructure

 <a name="12_3_2_2"></a>
 #### [↖](#12_3)[↑](#12_3_2_1_3)[↓](#12_3_2_2_1) To Lambdas